 This course is designed to supplement our basic Mediation Skills training course (or similar accredited training course) and is a pre-requisite for anyone wishing to mediate disputes involving children.

-Our 5 day workplace mediation training course explores the fundamentals of mediating in a business environment and enables participants to develop their skills through a variety of engaging input, role play and coaching.
+This course explores the fundamentals of mediating in a business environment and enables participants to develop their skills through a variety of engaging input, role play and coaching.

 The course is delivered by two experienced workplace mediators who are also accredited trainers.
 The course helps participants to: